The Bruja's Guide to Tarot

 Ace of Wands Upright

-The Ace of Wands, in its upright form, is an energetic card as are all Wand cards.
+The Ace of Wands, in its upright form, is an energetic card, as are all Wand cards.
 It speaks to a new influx of energy that feels exciting and a little wild.
 The best way to utilize this energy is to stay spontaneous and get moving.
-This card is all about building that momentum and taking advantage of this vital force encouraging you to make your dreams come true.
+This card is all about building momentum and taking advantage of this vital force, encouraging you to make your dreams come true.

 Nourish that spark of inspiration so the flame doesn’t go out.
 It matters less here where you go as long as you get moving.
 Don’t waste the potential of this Ace energy.
 Forward movement is more important than the destination.
 Pay special attention to the things that ignite your passions and excite your senses.